scchess/Qualimap/doc/analysis.rst

 :guilabel:`Info File`

     File containing annotations of the features of the count files.
-It must be a **four columns** **tab-delimited** text file, with the features names or IDs in the first column, the group (e.g. the biotype from Ensembl database) in the second column, feature GC content in the third column and feature length in the last column. (see `human.64.genes.biotypes <http://qualimap.bioinfo.cipf.es/samples/counts/human.64.genes.biotypes>`_ for an example).
-Again, the file must not contain any header or column names.
-If this file is provided, specific plots for each defined group are generated.
+It must be a **four-column** **tab-delimited** text file, with the features names or IDs in the first column, the group (e.g. the biotype from Ensembl database) in the second column, feature GC content in the third column and feature length in the last column (see `human.ens68.txt <http://kokonech.github.io/qualimap/samples/human.ens68.txt>`_ for an example).
 Please, make sure that the **features IDs** on this file are the same in the **count files**.

 .. note::
-    To generate info file based on GTF annotations and genome FASTA file one can use the following `Python script <https://bitbucket.org/kokonech/qualimap/src/master/util/createQualimapInfoFile.py?at=master>`_ available from Qualimap repo.
+    To generate info file based on an arbitrary GTF annotations and genome FASTA file, one can use the following `Python script <https://bitbucket.org/kokonech/qualimap/src/master/util/createQualimapInfoFile.py?at=master>`_ available from Qualimap repo.

 Output